Teratornithidae: Taxonomy

+Classification

+Teratornithidae has only been included in a single phylogenetic analysis, published by Steven Emslie in 1988.
+The analysis was conducted using cranial characters of various taxa within the order Ciconiiformes, with a specific focus on Vulturidae (Cathartidae).
+This analysis included Teratornis merriami as a representative of Teratornithidae, and found the group to be just outside of Vulturidae.

 Description and ecology

 Despite their size, there is little doubt that even the largest teratorns could fly.
 Visible marks of the attachments of contour feathers can be seen on Argentavis wing bones.
-This defies some earlier theories that modern condors, swans, and bustards represent the size limit for flying birds.
+This defies some earlier theories that extant condors, swans, and bustards represent the size limit for flying birds.
 The wing loading of Argentavis was relatively low for its size, a bit more than a turkey's, and if there were any significant wind present, the bird could probably get airborne merely by spreading its wings, just like modern albatrosses.
 South America during the Miocene probably featured strong and steady westerly winds, as the Andes were still forming and not yet very high.

 T. merriami was small enough (relatively speaking) to take off with a simple jump and a few flaps.
 The fingerbones are mostly fused as in all birds, but the former index finger has partially evolved into a wide shelf at least in T. merriami, and as condors have a similar adaptation, probably in other species, too.
 Wing length estimates vary considerably but more likely than not were at the upper end of the range, because this bone structure bears the load of the massive primaries.

 Studies on condor flight suggest that even the largest teratorns were capable of flight in normal conditions, as modern large soaring birds rarely flap their wings regardless of terrain.